 School suspension is administered for serious school offenses.
-Students will be informed of the charges and given a chance to respond to the charges.
-Length of suspension will be determined by the build administration and will reflect the offense committed.
+Students will be informed of the offenses and provided the opportunity for due process.
+Length of suspension will be determined by the building administration and will reflect the offense committed.
 Parents or guardians will be called and/or notified in writing of the action taken.
 Parents or administrators may request additional conferences.
 It is the student's responsibility to make arrangements with individual teachers to make up work and tests missed during suspension.
 While suspended, students are ineligible to attend any MSAD #54 school functions or be on school grounds.
 With permission from the building administrator, students may be able to access district building for educational purposes.
 The administration reserves the right to determine that part or all of a suspension may be served in-house.
 Some examples of serious offenses include, but are not limited to:

-Offense Disciplinary Action

-Chronic behavior/repeat offenses May include suspension, support plan, and expulsion hearing.

-Detention violation 1 day suspension

-Exiting the building/leaving school grounds 1 day suspension

-Failure to follow staff directives

-Up to 5 days suspension

-Fighting-includes pushing, shoving, punching,

-physical contact

-Up to 10 days suspension

-Forgery of any kind 1 day suspension

-Knife or related - possession Up to 5 days suspension

-Lying Up to 3 days suspension

-Lighter/matches - possession Up to 2 days suspension

-Participating or making threats,

-including bomb threats

-Suspension up to 10-days with possible expulsion / prosecution under federal law damage and/or injury

-Pranks-actions that cause disruption,

-Up to 10 days suspension, restitution, may include criminal charges or video without teacher/administrator permission is prohibited.
-(JFCK)

-Theft-charges filed with local authorities Up to 5 days suspension

-Use of cameras or cell phone camera to take photos

-Up to 2 days suspension

-Use or possession of prohibited substances, 10-day suspension or (2 OSS + 2 ISS + 2 SIRP 1st offense only) or paraphernalia, hookahs, e-cigarettes/vapes.
-10-day suspension with possible expulsion

-Vandalism-charges filed with local authorities Up to 10 days suspension
+Offense Chronic behavior/repeat offenses Disciplinary Action May include suspension, support plan, and expulsion hearing.
+Detention violation 1 day suspension Exiting the building/leaving school grounds 1 day suspension Failure to follow staff directives Up to 5 days suspension Fighting-includes pushing, shoving, punching, physical contact Up to 10 days suspension Forgery of any kind 1 day suspension Knife or related - possession Up to 5 days suspension Lying Up to 3 days suspension Lighter/matches - possession Up to 2 days suspension Participating or making threats Including bomb threats Suspension up to 10- days with possible expulsion / prosecution under federal law Pranks-actions that cause disruption, damage and/or injury Up to 10 days suspension, restitution, may include criminal charges Theft-charges filed with local authorities Up to 5 days suspension Use of cameras or cell phone camera to take photos or video without teacher/administrator permission is prohibited.
+This includes on school transportation.
+(JFCK) Up to 2 days suspension Use or possession of prohibited substances, paraphernalia, hookahs, e-cigarettes/vapes.
+10-day suspension or potential reduced suspension time with required substance prevention class Repeated offenses may lead to expulsion Vandalism-charges filed with local authorities Up to 10 days suspension Vulgarity or verbal/physical abuse to staff member Up to 10 days suspension with possible expulsion

-Tardy to School Excused (TE): A student who arrives late to school and has provided the office with an excusable reason (listed above) for their tardy through a parent/guardian note or phone call will be denoted as TE.
+Tardy to School Excused (TE): A student who arrives late to school and has provided the office with an excusable reason for their tardy through a parent/guardian note or phone call will be denoted as TE.
+[See excusable reasons under 'Excused Absence (AE)' section]

 Tardy to School Unexcused (TU): A student who arrives late to school and has not provided the office with an excusable reason for their tardy through a parent/guardian note or phone call will be denoted as TU.
-Unexcused tardies of four or more per semester may lead to consequences assigned with by school administration.
+Unexcused tardies of four or more per semester may lead to consequences assigned by school administration.

-Unexcused Tardies can become excused if a parent/guardian provides an excusable reason for the Tardy.
-Should an excusable reason be provided, outstanding teacher and administrative detention(s) will be cancelled and any designated (TU) will be changed to (TE).
+Note: Unexcused Tardies can become excused if a parent/guardian provides an excusable reason for the Tardy.
+Should an excusable reason be provided, outstanding teacher and administrative detention(s) will be canceled and any designated (TU) will be changed to (TE).
 [See excusable reasons under 'Excused Absence (AE)' section]